jafrajarvy292/davidmodal/README.md

 Yet another plugin for modal windows.
 I created this because I was having a hard time finding a library that didn't rely on jquery.
 This one uses plain javascript, so no jquery or other libraries needed.
 All the interesting names were already taken, so I just named this after myself and called it a day.

 This library can do 2 things:
-- Allows you to display a hyperlink within a modal window when the user clicks it.
+- Allows you to display a hyperlink's destination within a modal window when the user clicks the link.
+This is done by creating an iframe.
 This overrides the default browser behavior where clicking a hyperlink navigates the browser to the URL.
 - Allows you to display a section of the page within a modal window.
 That is, when an event is triggered, it can unhide a portion of the page and display it within a modal.

 ## Setup